New study reveals when people with Covid are infectious and for how long

 Professor Ajit Lalvani, the study author, said: “Self-isolation is not necessary by law, but people who want to isolate need clear guidance on what to do.

-“…our data suggest that under a crude five-day self-isolation period two-thirds of cases released into the community would still be infectious – though their level of infectiousness would have substantially reduced compared to earlier in the course of their infection.
+“Our data suggest that under a crude five-day self-isolation period two-thirds of cases released into the community would still be infectious – though their level of infectiousness would have substantially reduced compared to earlier in the course of their infection.

 “NHS guidance for those with symptoms but who test negative is less clear about how long people should isolate for.”